Eschatologue/CM_wiki/docs/class/wizard/illusionist.md

 ### Level 6: Phantasmal Creatures

 You always has the *Summon Beast* and *Summon Fey* spells prepared.
 Whenever you cast either spell, you can change its school to Illusion, which causes the summoned creature appear spectral.
 You can cast the Illusion version of each spell without expending a spell slot, but casting it without a slot halves the creature's Hit Points.
-Once you cast either spell without a spell slot, you must finish a Long Rest before you can cast the spell in that way again.
+Once you cast either spell without a spell slot, you must finish a **:rest-long: Long Rest** before you can cast the spell in that way again.

 ### Level 10: Illusory Self

 When a creature hits you with an attack roll, you take a **:rsc-r: Reaction**{ .rsc } to interpose the illusory duplicate between the attacker and yourself.
 The attack automatically misses you, then the illusion dissipates.

-Once you use this feature, you can't use it again until you finish a Short or Long Rest.
+Once you use this feature, you can't use it again until you finish a **:rest-short: Short** or **:rest-long: Long Rest**.
 You can also restore your use of it by expending a level 2+ spell slot (no action required).

 ### Level 14: Illusory Reality